Powering Life for Modern Humanity

 Control switch is in “Auto” position:

 Upon sensing of the utility failure (utility voltage is not within undervoltage setpoint), the Time Delay Engine Start timer shall start timing.
 If utility failure condition remains upon expiration of the Time Delay Engine Start timer, the generator set shall be automatically started and brought up to speed and voltage.
 At that time, the utility circuit breaker shall open and the generator circuit breaker shall close (after adjustable time delay neutral).
 The generator is then supplying power to the site load.
 Upon sensing of utility return (utility voltage is within set undervoltage tolerance), the Time Delay Emergency to Normal timer shall start timing.
-If utility power remains healthy (utility voltage is within set undervoltage tolerance) upon expiration of the Time Delay Emergency to Normal timer, the generator circuit breaker shall open and the utility circuit breaker shall close (after adjustable time delay neutral).
-At this time, the generator set shall be put in the cooldown mode of operation.
+If utility power remains healthy (utility voltage is within set undervoltage tolerance) upon expiration of the Time Delay Emergency to Normal timer, the generator circuit breaker will open and the utility circuit breaker will close (after adjustable time delay neutral).
+At this time, the generator set will be put in the cool down mode of operation.

-If the generator set should fail (generator voltage is not within undervoltage setpoint) while the Time Delay Emergency to Normal timer is timing, that timer shall be bypassed, the generator circuit breaker shall open and the utility circuit breaker shall close (after adjustable time delay neutral).
+Time Delay Emergency to Normal timer is timing, that timer shall be bypassed, the generator circuit breaker shall open and the utility circuit breaker shall close (after adjustable time delay neutral).

 Operation of the over-current protection shall trip generator and utility circuit breaker, and disable closing both circuit breakers until manually reset by placing the control switch in Off/Reset position.